AYUSH-ISHAN/Xerefic_2021-2022/README.md

 <h3>Game Description:</h3>

 The environment consists of two snakes (agents) and 4 food locations at any instant.
 The snakes (agents) can move in three directions; namely left, right or straight ahead.
 The objective of the game is to possess a greater score than the opponent either by consuming the food or by colliding with the opponent.
-A breief description on the environment is given below:
+A breif description on the environment is given below:
 <h4>State Space:</h4>
   <ul>
     <li>The state space is characterised by a(8 x 8)Grid (Continious Space).</li>